albertzheng07/Behavioral-Cloning/writeup_report.md

 ![alt text][image4]
 ![alt text][image5]

 In order to augment the data set, I also flipped images thinking that this would provide additional angles for the network to train on.
-Here is an example of a baseline images vs. a flipped image.
+Here is an example of a nominal images vs. a flipped image.

-Baseline:
+Nominal
 ![alt text][image6]

-Flipped:
+Flipped
 ![alt text][image7]

 After the collection process, I had 5097 number of data points.
 I then preprocessed this data by adding the left and right images, and flipping all images.
 This resulted in a total of 30582 images.